karanahujax/PUF/README.md

 For the full project with test data input and analysis using PUF's, and more explanation and detailed working e-mail me at karanahujax@gmail.com .

-If you use this code, please cite:
+If you use this code, please cite as:

+Karan Ahuja, & Rahul Islam.
+(2017).
+Cryptographic Key Generation from PUF Data [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.267935

+BibTeX:

 @misc{karan_ahuja_2017_267935,
   author       = {Karan Ahuja and